gen_tcp

 processes as well as a port number to listen for incoming

 connections on.
-If LPort
+If LPort is specified as 0, an

 ephemeral portnumber is used, why the start function returns